 Jack Reynolds worked for the Bangkok Post and other journals as writer and editor, sandwiched between further unaccompanied postings with the UN in the Far East and Africa.
 He finally returned to journalism in Bangkok in the Seventies and was a favourite contributor of articles on a range of local topics with a strong popular following in Thailand.

-Available from leading bookstores in Singapore, Malaysia, Australia, UK and North America.
+Paperback and ebook available from leading bookstores in Southeast Asia, UK, Australia and North America.

 FREE worldwide shipping from The Book Depository.